yichiliao/yichiliao.github.io/_pages/about.md

 ---
 <br>
 <small>
 Hello, my name is Yi-Chi Liao, I'm a master student at National Taiwan University with [Prof. Bing-Yu Chen](https://www.cmlab.csie.ntu.edu.tw/~robin/) and [Prof. Liwei Chan](http://people.cs.nctu.edu.tw/~liweichan/).
 In my master's education, I created a series of novel haptic UI to explore the blend of humans and computers.
-Inspired by [*Andy Clark's Extended Mind*](https://en.wikipedia.org/wiki/The_Extended_Mind), my ultimate goal is to augment the sense of humans' own presence and eliminate the boundaries between biological body and digital computing.
-As a HCI researcher, I am familiar with mining insightful design guidelines from user studies, hardware / software prototyping and fabrication.
+Inspired by [*Stelarc's Third Hand*](http://stelarc.org/?catID=20265), my ultimate goal is to augment the sense of humans' own presence and eliminate the boundaries between biological body and digital computing.
+As a HCI researcher, I am familiar with mining design guidelines from user studies, hardware, software prototyping and fabrication.
 </small>

 <small>
-My previous projects include [ThirdHand](https://yichiliao.github.io/portfolio/5-thirdhand/) - a wearable robotic arm generates rich force feedback to the users, [EMS Air Guitar](https://yichiliao.github.io/portfolio/4-emsairguitar/) - a muscle-based rhythmic music interface, [EdgeVib](https://yichiliao.github.io/portfolio/3-edgevib/) - using a 2x2 vibrotactile array to transfer alphanumeric characters, [Dwell+]() - augmenting traditional long-press through short haptic ticks, and [Outside-In]() - a visualization technique re-introduces off-screen objects into the main screen as picture-in-picture (PIP) previews.
+My previous projects include [ThirdHand](https://yichiliao.github.io/portfolio/5-thirdhand/) - a wearable robotic arm generates rich force feedback to the users, [EMS Air Guitar](https://yichiliao.github.io/portfolio/4-emsairguitar/) - a muscle-based rhythmic music interface, [EdgeVib](https://yichiliao.github.io/portfolio/3-edgevib/) - using a 2x2 vibrotactile array to transfer alphanumeric characters, [Dwell+](https://yichiliao.github.io/portfolio/1-dwell+/) - augmenting traditional long-press through short haptic ticks, and [Outside-In]() - a visualization technique re-introduces off-screen objects into the main screen as picture-in-picture (PIP) previews.
 These works have been presented at top-tier conferences, including UIST and Siggraph Asia.
 </small>

 ------